Sambo Junaidu

 Professor Sambo Wali Junaidu is a scholar of Islam and Arabic Literature.
-He is the 13th Wazirin Sokoto and Chairman Advisory Committee on Religious Affairs and Moon Sighting Committee, Sultanate Council, Sokoto.
+He is the 13th Wazirin Sokoto and Chairman Advisory Committee on Religious Affairs and Moon Sighting Committee, Sokoto Sultanate Council.
 He was a former lecturer at the Department of Arabic Studies of the Usmanu Danfodiyo University, Sokoto.
-He succeeded his elder brother Alhaji Usman Junaidu, OFR the 12th Waziri of Sokoto, who died in 2017.
+He succeeded his elder brother Alhaji Usman Junaidu the 12th Waziri of Sokoto, who died in 2017.
+He is an Officer of the Federal Republic.